Playfloor/Projection-mapping/Readme.md

 # very important

+"first you must know latek, then you must change it"

 pprerequisites. in order to understand this document, it is expected that the reader (traveller, voyager, navigator, explorer, listener) be at least somewhat familiar with the following nomenclature: